oranjan/tars/README.md

 ## instlation
-    You can install the extension by downloading the .crx file ignore the warnings by Chrome(any chrominum browser) this is just a simple extension not at all harmful
+- install the extension by downloading the .crx file
+- ignore the warnings by Chrome(any chrominum browser)
+- this is a simple extension not at all harmful
+- might publish later since Google is asking for 5$

 ## Overview
 This Chrome extension serves as a custom new tab dashboard UI, offerings include